 The transplant nurse will first complete an assessment.

 You will also see other members of the transplant team during a clinic visit (pharmacist, social worker, dietitian, psychologist, physiotherapist, research assistants, etc.).

-Lastly, you will be seen by the physician.
-There may be a fellow or medical student that will see you before the physician.
+You will be seen by your primary transplant physician.
+There may also be a fellow or other trainee that will see you before the physician.